Colemartindale/WolffGoals/README.md

 ### In order to unit test simply run "dotnet test" and everything in the "TestClass.cs" file will execute

 This should properly demonstrate CRUD functionality with a unit test.

+### If you have any trouble with httprepl refer to this link https://learn.microsoft.com/en-us/aspnet/core/web-api/http-repl/?view=aspnetcore-6.0&tabs=macos